sebascert/itesm-missing-semester/CONTRIBUTING.md

 2. Be consistent with the formatting in the project.
 3. The git history must be clean and [commits](#commits) must be consistent with the project style.
+4. Make sure to validate the sources modified by using the scripts `devtools/format.sh` and `devtools/format.sh` before uploading your PR.

 ## Commits